westondcrewe/twitter_postgres_indexes/README.md

 This is enough data that indexes will dramatically improve query times, but you won't have to wait hours/days to create each index and see if it works correctly.

+**due date:** ~~Thursday 18 April~~

+1. graduating students: Tuesday 23 April

+    I recommend it to be submitted before your final exam, so I can give you your final grade during the exam.

+1. non-graduating students: Tuesday 30 April

+    This assignment can put lots of load on the lambda server.
+    My motivation for extending the due date for non-graduating students, is to have less contention for resources for the graduating students.

 ## Step 0: Prepare the repo/docker